Kzoo family relieved after son acquitted of charges against officer in throat-grab incident

 “I’m so glad it’s over with,” said Evelyn Churchwell during an interview at the Kalamazoo County Courthouse.
 “Since it happened I haven’t been able to sleep right, been tossing and turning, worried about both of my boys.”

-Her son Diante was found not guilty of resisting and obstructing an officer for his confrontation with an Kalamazoo Public Safety Sgt.
+Her son Diante was found not guilty of resisting and obstructing an officer for his confrontation with Kalamazoo Public Safety Sgt.
 Derrick Turner.
 Sgt.
-Turner testified Thursday morning in Courtroom J that Diante, 20, approached him with clenched fists and a puffed chest.
+Turner testified that Diante, 20, approached him with clenched fists and a puffed chest.
 He said he thought Diante was preparing for a fight.
 The prosecution asked him what happened next.

 “I grabbed for his neck,” said Sgt.
 Turner who then asked if it was an unconscious or conscious decision.
 “Unconsciously.
 It was not to inflict harm.
 I just wanted him to stop.”

-A video released earlier this month showed Diante Churchwell shouting at officers before one of them grabbed him by the throat.
+A video released earlier this month showed Diante shouting at officers before being grabbed by the throat.
 Sgt.
 Turner received a written reprimand for the July 10 incident on Hawley Street.

 Warning: Video contains explicit language

-In a previous interview, the Churchwell family said Diante rushed to the scene because he saw his brother Antonio in custody and he wanted to know what happened.
+In a previous interview, the Churchwell family said Diante rushed to the scene because he saw his brother 17-year-old Antonio in custody and he wanted to know what happened.
 Diante was then arrested and later charged with resisting and obstructing an officer.
 Diante’s defense attorney Robert Wise asked Sgt.
-Turner what led up to the incident.
+Turner what led up to the incident during his cross examination.

 “I told him again ‘goodbye’ twice implying that he could leave,” said Sgt.
 Turner.